vuhoang1701/KoKu/Readme.md

 Do the same with directory path /UpdateActivity

-Next, setub library and config a localhost.
+Next, setup library and config a localhost.

 1.Install Home brew.
 Open terminal and paste that
 ```